dejanbatanjac/dejanbatanjac.github.io/_posts/2019-03-15-ImageDataBunch.md

 - `vision.data` contains the definition of `ImageDataBunch` and `DataBunch`
 - `vision.learner` lets you build models

-If you use `ImageDataBunch` class you can put anything that represents an image into it either for: test, train, or valication.
+If you use `ImageDataBunch` class you can put anything that represents an image into it either for: test, train, or validation.

 To create `ImageDataBunch` you can use several methods: